-Intellectual /developmental disability (I/DD) programs include a variety of services available to individuals who have been determined eligible for ID/DD services.
+Intellectual /Developmental Disability (I/DD) programs include a variety of services available to individuals who have been determined eligible for I/DD services.
 Types of services vary depending on the funding source that each individual is qualified to receive.
 The spectrum of services includes the following, which are defined below:

 - Targeted Case Management

 - Specialized Medical Care